Introduction

 Is C-betting good?

 C-betting can be very effective when used appropriately.
 It allows players to maintain aggression, win pots without a showdown, and gather information about opponents' hands.
-But overusing C-bets or using them in inappropriate situations can lead to predictability and potential losses.
+However, overusing C-bets or using them in inappropriate situations can lead to predictability and potential losses.

 What is a good C-bet percentage?